 Kidz to Adultz Exhibitions – Amy’s First Experience

 Redbank House are part of Disabled Living who run the Kidz to Adultz Exhibitions across the UK.
-Amy tells us about her first Kidz to Adultz Up North exhibition in Manchester.
+Amy tells us about her first experience of attending the Kidz to Adultz North exhibition in Manchester.

 Being fairly new to the Disabled Living family, I was extremely excited to attend the expansion and introduction of services, equipment and support to young adults.
 I heard about all the fun and games.
 And couldn’t wait to find out what all the fuss was about!